Accessibility Testing

 Readable language

-Check that your app has a defined “human language” that are used by screen readers and other assistive tech.
+Check that your app has a defined “human language” that is used by screen readers and other assistive tech.

 Input assistance